Matin5188/RetailApp/README.md

 - Affiliate
 - Customer
 # How Discount works
-Here there are mainly two types of discount
+Here there are mainly two types of discount.
+Here assumption for demo application is user will have single product which is not the case in real time scenario.
 - Percentage based
   - This will be applicable for Non Grocery Items
     - discount will be applicable based on user (employee- 30%, affiliate - 10% and if customer over 2 years than 5 %)